Diversity Taxon Names

 start with the column Taxon (Name or ID).
 As

-first step, click on the button to set the
+first step, click on the

 source for the genus, the first part of the taxonomic name.
 A window as